rockettheme/docs/Docs/wordpress/themes/studius/particle_latestnews.md

 ---
 title: Studius: Latest News Particle
-description: Your Guide to Recreating Elements of the Studius Demo for Joomla
+description: Your Guide to Recreating Elements of the Studius Demo for WordPress
-breadcrumb: /joomla:Joomla/!templates:Templates/studius:Studius
+breadcrumb: /wordpress:WordPress/!themes:Themes/studius:Studius

 ---